 This course is not intended for those seeking healing and support with personal or familial challenges, though, as with organizational work, we know that focusing on vision ends up doing that.
 It is intended for those who already have some capacity to be in leadership in their lives.

 Who We Are

 The course is designed for individuals, communities, and organizations.
-It follows every part of the diagram below with live demonstrations and tools for continuing the work on your own.
-In addition, we are offering a follow-up course with Emma and Sharon available to course participants, designed to provide hands-on support over a longer period for full integration of the material of this course.
+It follows every part of the diagram with live demonstrations and tools for continuing the work on your own.
+In addition, we are offering a follow-up course with Emma and assistants available to course participants, designed to provide hands-on support over a longer period for full integration of the material of this course.

 What You Can Take Away

 This is a short course, and the territory we want to cover is vast.
 We anticipate a fast pace with lots of content, deep engagement, and as much tenderness as needed to be able to make and to integrate the leaps we want for all of us.